jjcc2000/testOp/README.md

-Testing Openzepelin config on Infuera
+Testing Openzepelin config on Infura